rskbansal/QSTP_Cryptoshield/Assignment-1/README.md

 ## Question 3
 ### Description
 My friend used a very known encryption to send me a piece of text over the internet in a secure way.
 However, 5 of my colleagues at BITSkrieg intercepted the message in between one after the other.
 Instead of decrypting the ciphertext, they further encrypted it using the same encryption.
+Please help me decode this huge ass string of 0's & 1's  T_T

 [Ciphertext](./3.txt)